-classes is a character vector of length 2 providing the phenotype class labels (case followed by control).
-If NULL, the levels of phenoGroup will be taken as the abels.

-is a character matrix with two columns containing the feature pairs to be considered for score calculations.

-handleTies is a logical value indicating whether tie handling should be enabled or not.

-verbose is a logical value indicating whether status messages will be printed or not score_opts is a list of additional variables that will be passed on to the scoring function.
+classes is a character vector of length 2 providing the phenotype class labels (case fol- lowed by control).
+If NULL, the levels of phenoGroup will be taken as the labels.
+RestrictedPair S is a character matrix with two columns containing the feature pairs to be consid- ered for score calculations. handleTies is a logical value indicating whether tie handling should be enabled or not.
+FALSE by default. verbose is a logical value indicating whether status messages will be printed or not throughout the function.
+FALSE by default. score_opts is a list of additional variables that will be passed on to the scoring function.

-labels the levels (phenotypes) in phenoGroup. score is a vector containing the pair-wise scores.

-tieVote is a vector indicating the class the pair would vote for in the case of a tie.
+labels the levels (phenotypes) in phenoGroup. score is a vector containing the pair-wise scores. tieVote is a vector indicating the class the pair would vote for in the case of a tie.